GetYourGuide: History

-Controversies

 In April 2025, the company was one of several companies fined by the Italian Competition Authority for profiting from the resale of tickets to the Colosseum and making it harder for tourists to buy tickets at face value.

+In October 2025, the company announced that it was profitable for the first time and that it had €1 billion in sales in the past year.